ttscoff/vitag/README.md

 `vitag [options] [path]`

-A list of files with their current tags following the path in square brackets will open in your editor.
+A list of files, with their current tags in square brackets following the path, will open in your editor.

-1. Modify the content between the square brackets with a comma-separated list (leading/trailing whitespace ignored).
+1. Modify the content between the square brackets using a comma-separated list
 2. Save and close the file

 That's it.
 A little text editor magic with search and replace can make batch file/folder tagging with conditional filters a breeze.

+**Additional Usage Notes**:

+- **leading/trailing whitespace is ignored**, so `[one,two,three` is the same as `[one, two, three]`.
+- Space between words is preserved, **no quotes needed for multi-word tags.** The tag ends at the next comma or end of the bracket pair.
+- **Changes are be mirrored in their entirety.** If you remove a tag, it will be removed from the file, change the tag, the file's tag changes, and so on.
+- Tags that are recognized **Finder Label colors** will additionally have their attribute data for display color changed to that color, clearing existing colors.
+Deleting a color tag from the list will clear the color in Finder. _This currently only works with the default color names, not customized labels._

 ### Options